John Beaton: Football

 He has refereed at the UEFA U17 Championship Qualifying Tournament in 2009 and the Scottish Junior Cup Final.
 He refereed two games at UEFA u19 Elite Round in Serbia in May 2012.
-His first Europa League match appointment is 5 July 2012 Elsborg v Floriana.
+His first Europa League match appointment was 5 July 2012 Elsborg v Floriana.

-In March 2010 he was stuck in snow gates overnight on the A9 in Scotland after refereeing an Elgin City match, along with the Queen's Park team.
+In March 2010, he was stuck overnight, along with the Queen's Park team, in snow gates overnight on the A9 in Scotland after he refereed an Elgin City match.

 Beaton became a FIFA referee in 2012.
 He appeared as a fourth official in the 2014 World Cup qualifier between Romania and the Netherlands.

-In May 2015, Beaton refereed the Riyadh derby between Al Hilal and Al Nassr in the Saudi Professional League, where Salem Al-Dawsari motioned to head-butt him after a decision didn't go his way.
+In May 2015, Beaton refereed the Riyadh derby between Al Hilal and Al Nassr in the Saudi Professional League, where Salem Al-Dawsari motioned to head-butt him after a decision did not go his way.

+Beaton has attracted media attention with photos surfacing that appeared to show him drinking alcohol in a Rangers pub after a match.